rsghosh/rsghosh.github.io/_projects/06-k3-nozzle-wiper.md

 but lower far enough when not in use to avoid colliding with the toolhead during a print.

-The following video shows the nozzle wiper and purge bucket in action:
+The following video shows a side view of the nozzle wiper and purge bucket in action.
+The printer's toolhead moves the nozzle over the bucket, extrudes material into the bucket, and then moves across the orange silicone sheet to clean the nozzle:

 {% include elements/video-figure.html id="1_mkQJJCB5xfOJh61v7KXC9KdCQPuyQVy" provider="google drive" caption="Nozzle Purge  and Wipe Routine" %}